 In the simplest terms, encryption is the process of taking data in a file attachment or email and scrambling it so that it is unreadable.
 In order to read or access the data in an encrypted secure message, you will need an encryption key.
 Keys are used to both encrypt and decrypt data.
 There are currently two broad categories of message encryption used for the purposes of an email server.
 The first is public-key encryption which is the most common form of encryption you will run into.
 The second is symmetric-key encryption, which is less common in the public sphere and more common in the private and governmental sector.

 Public-key encryption requires the use of two sets of keys.
 One key is publicly available.
 The other key is private and is only shared between the sender and recipient.
 Public-key encryption relies on third-party trusted entities that are responsible for validating an organization or individual.
-They utilize protocols like S/MIME.
+They utilize protocols like S/MIME encryption.
 So, how does this all work together?

 The sender finds the public key of the recipient, encrypts the message, and sends it along with their digital signature if it hasn’t already been sent.
 The recipient verifies the authenticity of the sender by comparing the private and public key.
 Depending on the email client, much of the work is done on the back-end provided the private key has already been received and the public key is already known.
 This is a standard procedure in email security.

-Symmetric-key encryption is the other type of email encryption method you might run into, whether you use Gmail or Microsoft Office.
+Symmetric-key encryption is the other type of email encryption method you might run into, whether you use Gmail from G Suite or Microsoft Office.
 The most robust of this type of encryption is Advanced Encryption Techniques (AES) 256 bit, but there are other types of symmetric-key encryption methods available.
 The process for sending and receiving symmetric-key encrypted emails is relatively simple.
 Prior to sending an encrypted email, the sender must share the key with the recipient.
 This key is the only way to decrypt the email.
 The same key is used to encrypt and decrypt the email.